active-logic/active-lt-demos/Frogger/Tutorial/P2-Composites.md

 ## Coming next

-While our implementation is *relatively* concise (78 loc) mixing state and control is not very good.
+While our implementation is *relatively* concise (78 loc) mixing state and control is not good.
 In the next session we clean our act and refactor `Frogger` for performance and modularity.